martysama0134/proxy_ptr/README.md

+### New design version available elsewhere
+The new owner_ptr, weak_ptr, proxy_ptr version can be found here: https://github.com/IkarusDeveloper/cake

 ### `proxy::proxy_parent_base`
 A proxy generator wrapper class.
 It can be used to wrap a class in order to inherit `proxy_parent_base` methods.